Patrick-Duvall/learning/99_bottles.md

 Only 6 => 1 6 pack, not 12 => 2 6 packs, clarify requirements, write necessary minimum
 Request for change is license to improve old code

-If we wanted to follow above would need to add case stateent for 6.. conditionals breed conditionals
+If we wanted to follow above would need to add case statement for 6.. conditionals breed conditionals

 ### 3.2 open closed